devcybiko/gregsmithwiki/content/writing/whitenoise/WhiteNoise-040-firststudent.md

 It was an entertaining read.
 There was a fair amount of technical detail, and well written at that.
 But all throughout were references to the _the ether_ and _gaia_ and _introspection_ - none of which belonged in a scholarly paper on computing.
 When he downloaded the source code for the project, White was genuinely surprised.
 The code was very, very good.
 Not that he was surprised because a woman had written it, but because a new age air head had written some rather interesting algorithms.
 And at the heart of it all was one called simply, _omm_.

 _Omm_ wasn't particularly interesting except for what it wasn't - it wasn't very long.
-It was literally a couple of nested loops that did nothing but traverse the internal memory of the app.
-Depending on the input values, the amount of time spent could be very little, or very long.
-In essence, it did nothing of value - but
+It was literally a couple of nested loops that did nothing but traverse the internal memory of the app - and read the memory locations.
+And nothing more.
+It didn't write them anywhere.
+It didn't do any c Depending on the input values, the amount of time spent could be very little, or very long.
+In essence, it did nothing of value - but quite literally... contemplate the computer's navel.

+White put this resume in the in box on Bell's desk.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTg3OTcwNjA5LDg0MTg1Nzg0XX0=
+eyJoaXN0b3J5IjpbLTEwNDQ1NDI4Miw4NDE4NTc4NF19
 -->